How to Get Rid of Mosquitoes

 Summer is a great time to relax and enjoy your beautiful lawn.
 But there is one problem: hundreds of blood-sucking insects are invading your peaceful oasis.
 To help get rid of these nasty pests so that you spend your summer with family and friends soaking up the sun, we put together this list of tips and tricks to help you get rid of mosquitoes.

 How to Keep Mosquitoes Out of Your Yard

 Aside from being annoying, mosquitoes can also be dangerous, as mosquito bites can transfer diseases.
 The most common mosquito-borne diseases in the U.S. include the West Nile, Dengue, Chikungunya, and Zika virus.
-To avoid getting bitten by mosquitoes, consider using some of the methods below.
+To avoid getting bitten by mosquitoes, consider using some methods below.